hytech-racing/MCU/README.md

 #### level 1: state machine goals for interface design and implementation
-- Reason for abstraction: allows for easy swapping and adding of different portable components and better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from [business logic](https://www.techtarget.com/whatis/definition/business-logic) of the car to the business logic of the component.
+- __Reason for abstraction__: allows for easy swapping and adding of different portable components and better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from [business logic](https://www.techtarget.com/whatis/definition/business-logic) of the car to the business logic of the component.

 Any firmware project that needs to have different states needs each component that creates outputs and / or controls real components of the car needs can be thought of as each component being controlled by the state machine.
 What I am thinking is that in a similar fashion to the shared bus, each component can contain a shared pointer to the state machine.
 The component can know what state the car is in and based on the state it can determine how to behave.
 Obviously the state machine also needs to know about what the component is doing as well to determine the state, so the component also needs to be able to pass back data to the state machine.